aikotools/datafilter/README.md

 ### PreFilter - Global File Exclusion

 PreFilter allows you to exclude files globally **before** any rule matching occurs.
-Files not matching the preFilter criteria are completely excluded from the result.
+Files not matching the preFilter criteria are collected in the `preFiltered` property of the result, separate from `unmapped` files.

-**Use Case:** Filter out irrelevant files (e.g., debug files, temporary files) before processing.
+**Use Case:** Filter out irrelevant files (e.g., debug files, temporary files) before processing, while keeping track of what was excluded.

 ```typescript
 const result = filterFiles({